saifobeidat/saifobeidat.com/content/blog/nuxt3-avoid-extra-client-requests.md

 Because $fetch does not transfer state from the server to the client.
 Thus, the fetch will be executed on both sides because the client has to get the data again.
 ::

-This means if you hit reload on the home page, you will see a newtork request in the devtools for the `/content/data` API which is extra, as the same exact one happened on the server.
+This means if you hit reload on the home page, you will see a network request in the devtools for the `/content/data` API which is extra, as the same exact one happened on the server.

 This is expected to have two requests when you use `$fetch` and store data in your Vue component, but it's an issue if you use `$fetch` to store data in a Pinia store? because Pinia state already preserved and transferred from the server to the client (state got hydrated), so that network request is considered an extra one.